The holy grail of aviation mysteries is

 Amelia Earhart Survived

--- WHERE did she go?
+-- Where did she disappear? --

 Read of Amelia Earhart's return from Saipan.
 This tells of her